 NetFlow technology involves checking the packets traversing a router interface to identify the actual traffic.
-The high volume of packets and packet rates of traffic on some router links causes the router to use higher CPU and memory during such an analysis.
-Sampling is solution to be used when flow analytics has to be done on a device.
+The high volume of packets and packet rates of traffic on some router links causes the router to use higher CPU and memory during such analysis.
+Sampling is the solution to be used when flow analytics has to be done on a device.

 These sampling packets will considerably decrease the CPU utilization needed to account for NetFlow packets by allowing the majority of the packets to be switched faster because they will not need to go through additional NetFlow processing.

 This blog help us to configure sample based Flexible NetFlow export on Cisco Routers.
 All Cisco router with latest IOS supports Flexible NetFlow export with sampling option.

 To configure sample based traditional NetFlow export on the router refer this link and for core switches refer this link.

 Flexible NetFlow configuration